pySam1459/R6Analyser/README.md

 Although, only the Timer and Kill Feed regions are used every inference cycle, the other regions are used to infer the game state and are only used when a new round is detected.

 ### New Round
 A new round is detected when the score line changes, determines using the score regions.
-When this occurs, the program will call `__new_round` which will:
+When this occurs, the program will call `_new_round` which will:
 - Set the winner of the previous round.
 - Update the score line.
+- Update the attack side.
 - Create a new record for the new round, including new kill feed, win conditions, and timer information.

 ### Mid Round
 During a round, the program will continuously screenshot the game window, reading the timer and kill feed.
 When a new kill is detected, the program will record the `player` (killer), `target` (dead) and `time` at which the kill occurred.</br>
-If the defuser is planted, the program will record the time and will update how the time is displayed: `!0:[45-0]`, using a `!` to indicate the defuser is planted.
+If the defuser is planted, the program will continue to record the time using an internal clock (any video skips will interfere with this internal clock).
+If the time passes `0:00`, the timer will go into the negative, e.g. `0:-12`.

 ### End Round
 A round ends when the program cannot read the timer, the red bomb countdown indicator is not showing, and `END_ROUND_SECONDS = 12` have passed.
-When this occurs, the program will call `__end_round` which will:
+When this occurs, the program will call `_end_round` which will:
 - Set the win condition for the current round.
 - Set the round end at time.
-- Check if the game has ended (currently detected by the number of rounds passed), and if so, call `__end_game`.
+- Check if the game has ended (currently detected by the number of rounds passed), and if so, call `_end_game`.
 - Otherwise, reset the state of the program for the next round.

 ### End Game
-When the `__end_game` method is called, the program will save the recorded game data to a JSON or XLSX file, which can be specified using the `-s` / `--save` argument.
+When the `_end_game` method is called, the program will save the recorded game data to a JSON or XLSX file, which can be specified using the `-s` / `--save` argument.
 (Currently only JSON is supported)

 ## Requirements
 This program uses: